G

 • 06Can I export the report?

 Yes.
-Every probe produces a report you can download as a PDF, including the 34-crawler matrix, the above-fold capture, the JS-parity diff, full hop transcripts, and prioritized fixes.
+Every probe produces a report you can download as a PDF — the 34-crawler matrix, the above-fold capture, the JS-parity diff, full hop transcripts, and prioritized fixes.
 Clean enough to hand to a developer, detailed enough to debug.

-Free while in beta.
-No credit card.
 One root URL is all it takes.
+Results in minutes.

 Run a scan